Categories: ,

 Stefan ZWEIG – One of the last letters of his life.

-“I will write to you from Petrópolis again.”
+"I will write to you again from Petrópolis."

 Sold

-One page in-8°, in French, on Paysandu Hotel letterhead in Rio de Janeiro
+One octavo page, in French, on letterhead of the Paysandu Hotel in Rio de Janeiro

 Rio (1941).

-“I will write to you from Petrópolis again.”
+"I will write to you again from Petrópolis."

-“My dear friend, excuse me that I cannot give you a manuscript more worthy of a friendship such as yours.
-But “pazienza” – if I can go back to England again you will have one that will be better.
-I read again yesterday evening the speech by Lopes Vieira [the Portuguese poet Afonso Lopes Vieira] on the character of Camoes: very beautiful and very interesting!
-I will write to you from Petrópolis again.
+“My dear friend, excuse me for not being able to give you a manuscript more worthy of a friendship such as yours.
+But ‘pazienza’—if I can return to England again, you will have one that will be better. [the Portuguese poet Afonso Lopes Vieira] discourse on the character of Camões: very beautiful and very interesting!
+I will write to you again from Petrópolis.
 This in haste and with great gratitude.
-Stefan Zweig. »
+Stefan Zweig.”

 Fleeing the rise of fascism, Stefan Zweig left Vienna in 1934.
-In contact since 1932 with Abrahão Koogman, a personality of the Jewish émigré community in Brazil, he visited this country in 1936, then, after settling for a time in England, he made a first real stay in Brazil from August 21, 1940 to January 21, 1941, interrupted by an excursion to Argentina and Uruguay.
-He then spent a short period in England and the United States, before returning to Brazil in August 1941: he then remained in Petrópolis, except for two stays in Rio in August 1941 and from February 15 to 17, 1942.
+Having been in contact since 1932 with Abrahão Koogman, a prominent figure in the Jewish émigré community in Brazil, he visited the country in 1936.
+After a period of residence in England, he made his first substantial stay in Brazil from August 21, 1940, to January 21, 1941, interrupted by a trip to Argentina and Uruguay.
+He then spent a short time in England and the United States before returning to Brazil in August 1941.
+He resided in Petrópolis, except for two stays in Rio de Janeiro in August 1941 and from February 15 to 17, 1942.

-The Viscount of Carnaxide, António Batista de Souza Pedroso, represented in Brazil the State Secretariat for National Propaganda of Portugal, directed since its creation in 1933 by a close friend of President António Salazar.
-He had become friends with Stefan Zweig in 1936, and then rendered him important services: he facilitated his installation in Brazil, organized receptions for him, and obtained visas for America for his first wife.
+Viscount António Batista de Souza Pedroso of Carnaxide represented the Portuguese State Secretariat for National Propaganda in Brazil, which had been headed since its creation in 1933 by a close associate of President António Salazar.
+He had become acquainted with Stefan Zweig in 1936 and subsequently rendered him significant services: he facilitated his settlement in Brazil, organized receptions for him, and obtained visas for Zweig's first wife.

 Contact form